Reviews and Features

 In the interesting times we find ourselves inhabiting, this joyful nostos is Johnston’s gift to her readers; that survival is not only possible, but desirable, that we can be agents in our own lives, and that poetry can be a part of that journey.
 This is an important little book.
 Read it.

-Fiona Sinclair reviews SIX-COUNT JIVE for The Lake magazine, September 2019:
+Fiona Sinclair reviews SIX-COUNT JIVE for High Window magazine, winter 2019, eg:

 [Six-Count Jive] is a superbly crafted piece of work whose language is at times sublime.
 The narrative is gripping because it takes us through the protagonist’s process back to happiness.
 In its deliberate brevity it invites us to mine for layers of meaning and rewards constant re-reading.
 Its back story and message of survival are life affirming but significantly, this is not an exercise in therapy, instead, Six-Count Jive is a superb piece of art.